antcho92/cf-201-calculator/README.txt

 -Added memory functionality.
 Mimics the windows basic calculator -To be added: gray out MR, M+, and MC when no use of localStorage -Need to fix how numbers are brought back with memory recall.
 Should be added after an operator or replace the current number if there is no operator

+7/6
+-To be added: single operator functionality, recall functionality fix -Max number of digits?
+-Gray out memory buttons when no memory is saved?
+Difficult to implement across page reloads